 Cybernetics incorporates several fields of science and includes the following key concepts:

-Feedforward Processes: In addition to feedback loops, cybernetics recognizes the importance of feedforward processes.
-Feedforward involves predicting and anticipating future events or conditions based on available information, even before they occur.
-By utilizing feedforward mechanisms, systems can proactively adjust their behavior and responses, enhancing efficiency and reducing the need for reactive adjustments.
+Feed-forward Processes: In addition to feedback loops, cybernetics recognizes the importance of feed-forward processes.
+Feed-forward involves predicting and anticipating future events or conditions based on available information, even before they occur.
+By utilizing feed-forward mechanisms, systems can proactively adjust their behaviour and responses, enhancing efficiency and reducing the need for reactive adjustments.

 Control Systems: Cybernetics emphasizes the design and implementation of control systems.
 These systems use feedback loops to monitor, evaluate, and adjust the functioning of a system to achieve desired goals or outcomes.
 Control mechanisms enable the regulation of variables and parameters within a system, maintaining stability and optimizing performance.